California Electricity Sector Overview

 California's investor-owned electric utilities send power through roughly 200,000 miles of overhead transmission and distribution lines and an additional 70,000 miles of underground lines.
 For a map of the major transmission lines, please see the On-Line Energy Maps page.

-California produces roughly 70 percent of its electricity from power plants located within our state and from plants that are outside of the state but owned by California utilities.
-About 30 percent is imported electricity from the Pacific Northwest and the American Southwest.
-In 2010, the total electricity imported was 92,130 gigawatt-hours.
+In 2014, California produced about 68 percent of its electricity from power plants located within our state and from plants that are outside of the state but owned by California utilities.
+The total electricity imported from the Pacific Northwest and Pacific Southwest, not counting California-owned plants, was 94,360 gigawatt-hours.

 For additional information on power plants, please see the Power Plants section on the Energy Almanac.